Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **leading** - A boolean specifying whether this is the primary (and default) entity or not.
 * **lockType** - Whether and which [locking strategy](#entity-lock-type) is applied.
 The default value is `PAGELOCK`.
 * **loggable** - A boolean specifying whether the loggable behavior is used or not.
 The generator will create an additional entity for managing the log entries if set to `true`.
 There is no user interface for the version management yet (see [#30](https://github.com/Guite/MostGenerator/issues/30) for more information).
 * **metaData** - A boolean specifying whether this entity should have support for meta data.
-If set to `true` the generator creates additional inclusion templates for displaying and changing corresponding fields.
+This is *deprecated* and will cause nothing.

 ![Example for category selector and meta data](images/generator_categorisable_metadata.png "Example for category selector and meta data")